rednblkx/HomeKey-ESP32/docs/content/API/HardwareManager.md

 ```

 **Parameters:**
-*   `state`: The desired lock state.
-This should correspond to values defined in `LockManager`, such as `LockManager::LOCKED` or `LockManager::UNLOCKED`.
+*   `state`: The desired lock state (`LockManager::LOCKED` or `LockManager::UNLOCKED`).

 #### `showSuccessFeedback()`

 Triggers the predefined hardware feedback sequence for a successful operation.
-This is an asynchronous call that queues the request for the `feedbackTask`.
+Queues the request for `feedbackTask`.

 **Signature:**
 ```cpp